LiChiLin/LiChiLin/README.md

 ## Greetings!
-I'm Jaden, An aspiring Quant based in Boston and Maryland 🧑🏻‍💻 </h1>
+I’m Jaden, an aspiring Quant based in both Boston and Maryland 🧑🏻‍💻 </h1>

 I’m a passionate and dedicated Quant and full-stack developer based in Maryland, currently pursuing a **Master of Science in Mathematical Finance** at Boston University.
 With a strong foundation in **Computer Science** and **Quantitative Finance** from National Tsing Hua University, I excel in integrating advanced **quantitative methods** and **machine learning model**s to solve complex financial problems.</h3>